 Is an ALTA provided for cash transactions?

 Yes, an ALTA statement may be provided for cash transactions as it is a complete accounting of the different numbers in the transaction.
 However, it is not required.
+The Alta settlement statement cash transactions is always used.

 I’m getting a Reverse Mortgage, will I receive a closing statement?